akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 :::

-# What is an app?
+# What is an App?

 For two years, Connections have been the best way to connect Akeneo PIM with a third party, and thanks to our community and partners, we have plenty of Connectors ready to be connected to your PIM.